Fox News just announced their latest poll results from Opinion Dynamics.

 Free our oil.

-It's Pelosi wants oil now, but she doesn't want to get any new supply of it.
+Pelosi wants oil now, but she doesn't want to get any new supply of it.

-This is for genuine emergencies.
+This is for genuine emergencies, what's in the strategic reserve.

-More audio sound bites.
+More audio soundbites.

 I mentioned this at the top of yesterday's program, but here's the actual bite.